Saturday Night Massacre: Impact and legacy

 Nixon felt political pressure to allow Bork to appoint a new special prosecutor, and Bork, with Nixon's approval, chose Leon Jaworski.
 There was a question whether Jaworski would limit his investigation to the Watergate break-in or follow Cox's lead and look into other corrupt activities, such as those involving the "White House Plumbers".
 Continuing Cox's investigation, Jaworski did look at broader corruption involving the White House.

 While Nixon continued to refuse to turn over the tapes, he agreed to release transcripts of a large number of them.
 Nixon said he did so partly because any audio pertinent to national security would have to be redacted from the tapes.
 There was further controversy on November 7 when an 18½-minute portion of one tape was found to have been erased.
 Nixon's personal secretary, Rose Mary Woods, said she had accidentally erased the tape by pushing the wrong foot pedal on her tape player while answering the phone.
 Later forensic analysis determined that the tape had been erased in several segments—at least five, and perhaps as many as nine.

 Nixon's presidency succumbed to mounting pressure resulting from the Watergate scandal and its cover-up.
 Faced with almost certain impeachment and conviction, Nixon resigned.

 In his posthumously published memoirs, Bork said Nixon promised him the next seat on the Supreme Court following Bork's role in firing Cox.
 Nixon was unable to carry out that promise, but President Ronald Reagan nominated Bork for the Supreme Court in 1987; his nomination nevertheless failed in the Senate.

 The Ethics in Government Act of 1978 was a direct result of the Saturday Night Massacre.

-After six senior Justice Department officials resigned following the DOJ order to dismiss all federal charges against New York City mayor Eric Adams, some compared the resignations to the Saturday Night Massacre, calling the 2025 resignations the "Thursday Night Massacre".
+After seven senior Justice Department officials resigned following the DOJ order to dismiss all federal charges against New York City mayor Eric Adams, some compared the resignations to the Saturday Night Massacre, calling the 2025 resignations the "Thursday Night Massacre".